MerlinStacks/woodash-dashboard/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to security@merlinstacks.com (replace with real email).
+Instead, please report them via pm and we will then investigate further..
 You should receive a response within 24 hours.
-If for some reason you do not, please follow up via email to ensure we received your original message.
+If for some reason you do not, please follow up via pm to ensure we received your original message.

 Include the following details in your report: